Routine use cases

 Full context before the next step

 This note explains the routine choice without pretending to prove an outcome.
-"How to choose a small face yoga step for calendar gaps" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: calendar gaps" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for calendar gaps", the topic is useful only if it changes what someone does next.
-In a missed-session streak where the next action should be easier, not harsher, "How to choose a small face yoga step for calendar gaps" is usually a practical decision rather than a promise hunt.
+For "Small step: calendar gaps", the topic is useful only if it changes what someone does next.
+In a missed-session streak where the next action should be easier, not harsher, "Small step: calendar gaps" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether a comparison is fair enough to trust, so the first move should be observable: write one comfort note before changing the plan.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for calendar.
+If that choice makes the next session easier to repeat for "Small step: calendar gaps", the article has done its job.
+If "Small step: calendar gaps" only creates more searching, pause before adding another routine.

 Section 2